tin2tin/text_to_strip/README.md

 Convert Text Editor content to Sequencer strips.
 Either the full text including line breaks as one strip or one line per strip.

-It is loceted in the Edit menu of the Text Editor.
+It is located in the Edit menu of the Text Editor.